Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Once a right to connect is granted, an Outway using the public key defined in the grant can connect to the Inway of the Peer that is offering the Service to the Group.

-**Fields**

-// TODO: Outway the right word?

-- Outway: information about the Outway of the Peer that is allowed to connect
-    - Peer: the Peer that is allowed to connect
-        - SubjectSerialNumber: the subject serial number of the Peer
-    - PublicKeyFingerprints: a list of public key fingerprints that are allowed to connect
-- Service: the service to which a connection is allowed
-    - Peer: the Peer that is offering the service
-        - SubjectSerialNumber: the subject serial number of the Peer
-    - Name: the name of the Service

 ### Publication Grant

 To publish a Service in the Group, the Peer need a Publication Grant.
 This is a Grant describing the details of a Service that a Peer is publishing in the Directory of the Group.

-**Fields**

-- Directory: the Directory to which the Service is published
-    - Peer: the Peer hosting the Directory
-        - SubjectSerialNumber: the subject serial number of the Peer
-    - GroupID: the Group ID is the URI of the Directory
-- ServicePublication: describes the details of the Service
-    - Peer: the Peer offering the Service
-        - SubjectSerialNumber: the subject serial number of the Peer
-    - Name: name of the Service
-    - InwayAddresses: A list of addresses of Inways that are offering the Service.

 # Architecture

 This chapter describes the basic architecture of FSC systems.